-So whether you have been admitted with an illness or injury, or have planned treatment that will require an overnight stay, there is plenty of information to help you plan your stay and have the best possible experience throughout your care with us.
+So whether you have been admitted with an illness or injury, or you have planned treatment that will need an overnight stay.
+There is plenty of information to help you plan your stay and have the best possible experience.

-Our admission procedures may vary between our hospitals and wards so please make sure that you read all information sent to you before your stay.
+Our admission procedures may vary between our hospitals and wards.
+Please make sure that you read all information sent to you before your stay.

 When you arrive you should make your way straight to the ward or department specified in your letter.
 If you are unsure or have questions you can speak to one of our friendly reception team who will be happy to help.

-When you arrive on the ward, please wash your hands using the soap and water or hand gel provided to help us minimise the spread of infection.
+When you arrive on the ward, please wash your hands using the soap and water or hand gel provided.
+This will help us minimise the spread of infection.
 Let a member of staff know that you have arrived and give them any medications you have brought with you.
 If you have a single assessment document or care plan, please also give this to a member of staff.

-You will be welcomed by one of our friendly ward staff who will show you where to go and help you to get comfortable.
-You will then be allocated a named nurse who will check your medical history and do an initial examination.
+Our friendly ward staff who will show you where to go and help you to get comfortable.
+You will then be allocated a named nurse.
+They will check your medical history and do an initial examination.
 You will also be given an identity bracelet with your name on.
 Please keep this on throughout your stay in hospital.

 During your stay you will have a team of people involved in your care.
 This can include doctors, nurses, therapists and radiographers.
-In most cases a consultant will have overall responsibility for your care, but if you have any questions or concerns please speak to any member of our ward team.
+Usually a Consultant will have responsibility for your care.
+But if you have any questions or concerns please speak to any member of our ward team.